 - Ugliness causing psychological and emotional distress

-- Disease transmission in the form of bacteria, protozoa and viruses (rotting rubbish, food spills and faecal matter)
+- Disease transmission in the form of bacteria, protozoa, and viruses (rotting rubbish, food spills, and fecal matter)

 - Allergies due to infestation